 The amount of water needed per hike will depend on a few factors, hike mileage, weather (as you will clearly need to carry more water in the heat,) and also your personal hydration needs.
 On average people should consume 2 liters a day, and that's not including completing a hike.
+I recently heard someone say, bring one liter for every 3-miles and I believe that is a safe and reasonable amount of water to carry.

 Here are 5 Tips on Hydrating Before, During and After Your Hikes:

 1. Plan ahead and note how much water is needed for your specific hike.
+You can also consider filing up water if there is a water source on your hike, but don't forget your water filter!

 4. Hydrate after the hike.